Sustainability Governance

 Business partners

-Implenia wants business partners to share the company’s core values.
-Subcontractors, suppliers and manufacturers have to sign up to the Code of Conduct.
+Implenia wants its business partners to share the company’s core values.
+Subcontractors, suppliers and manufacturers have to sign up to the Code of Conduct for External Business Partners.
 Implenia has a supplier management system, which makes business relationships more transparent and enables communication with suppliers and subcontractors on an equal footing.
 Regular audits are conducted with the most important suppliers, providing an opportunity to discuss possible improvements.
-Such communication is also cultivated at annual “supplier days”.

 Public authorities

-Implenia is committed to open and professional relations with governmental institutions.
-The company takes great pains to comply with all the laws that apply to its heavily regulated field of activity.
-In the event of alleged or actual conflicts, the company cooperates fully with the authorities, helps with investigations and communicates transparently.
+Implenia values open and professional relations with governmental institutions.
+The company works hard to comply with all the laws that apply to its heavily regulated field of activity.
+In the event of alleged or actual infringements, the company cooperates fully with the authorities, helps with investigations and communicates transparently.

-It also maintains close contact with public sector bodies when engaged in urban development projects.
-Implenia runs such major projects in close cooperation with the relevant authorities and prefers to hold architectural design competitions to ensure the highest possible standards in terms of sustainability, functionality and aesthetics.
+It also maintains close contact with public sector bodies when engaged in urban development and infrastructure projects.
+Implenia runs such significant undertakings in close cooperation with the relevant authorities and prefers to hold architectural design competitions, which help ensure the highest possible standards in terms of sustainability, functionality and aesthetics.

 Media

 Implenia runs an active and open communications policy.
 Corporate Communications provides the media with timely and comprehensive information about important events.
 Journalists are regularly invited to information events designed to keep them up-to-date (in person or virtually) with the company’s activities and business performance.
-In this way Implenia provides transparency to the broader public as well as to its specific stakeholders.
+In this way Implenia provides transparency to its stakeholders and the broader public.

 Society